polterguy/phosphorusfive/core/p5.exp/README.md

   src:UPDATED!
 ```

-After evaluation, the above Hyperlisp would look like this
+After evaluation, the above Hyperlambda would look like this

 ```
 _data